CommonAccord/Cmacc-Org/Doc/G/MarathonVC/Agt/Contractor/Form/Orig.md

 9.1.1.sec=This Agreement may be terminated by either Party immediately upon written notice to the other Party for important cause, including, without limitation, upon breach by the other Party of any material term or condition of this Agreement and, where such breach is remediable, such breach having remained uncorrected for fifteen (15) days following receipt of written notice of such breach.

-9.1.2.sec=Each Party may terminate this Agreement at any time, without cause, upon [] ([]) days’ prior notification to the other Party.
+9.1.2.sec=Each Party may terminate this Agreement at any time, without cause, upon {Agt.Life.Stop.NoticePeriod.days}’ prior notification to the other Party.

 9.1.=[G/Z/ol/s2]